-B. Workforce Innovation & Opportunity Act, Sec 231: Considerations
+B. Workforce Innovation & Opportunity Act, Considerations:

-In delivering comprehensive adult education and literacy activities, meaning that eligible providers will be required to be a full-service adult education program providing instruction at ALL educational functioning levels (EFL) (six Adult Basic Education (ABE) and Adult Secondary Education (ASE) plus all six English as a Second Language (ESL)), based on identified needs of the region.
-Providers must also prepare adult learners for and support them in achieving successful transition to postsecondary education and training or employment.
-As well as meeting the requirements of Section 231 (e) of WIOA.
+In delivering comprehensive integrated English literacy and civics education programs, eligible providers will be required to serve ALL six English as a Second Language educational functioning levels, based on identified needs of the region.
+Providers must also prepare English Language Learners (ELL) for and support them in achieving successful transition to postsecondary education and training or employment.
+As well as meeting the requirements of WIOA Section 231(e).